Dentists

 If you need urgent dental care

-Urgent dental appointments are available to support you if you are suffering with pain caused by dental issues, including infections or needing an urgent repair to a bridge.
+Urgent dental appointments are available to support you if you are suffering with pain caused by dental issues, including infections or swellings in the mouth, broken or badly moved teeth or bleeding in the mouth that does not stop.

 You can request an appointment for urgent dental care in the following ways: